tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 067.md

 - We are allowed through to go see Lucretia.
 - The area around the Cathedral has been leveled to make the area more defensible.
 - Inside are some more professional looking falling fire soldiers.
 There are some members that appear to be from the Queen's Men.
+- We give the phylactery back to Lucretia.
+- The queen may help us isolate the lord commander in exchange for retrieving another seal that she knows about.
+Chancellors Crest - in posession by the dutchess, located in the cistern underneath slaughterstone square.
 -